sauxpa/starter-academic/content/post/astro_3/index.md

 $$
 where $\sigma\approx 20.67$ is the standard deviation of $\xi$.
 As it turns out, this is also exactly the formula provided by the inverse Gaussian distribution $IG\left(\frac{\alpha}{\mu}, \frac{\alpha^2}{\sigma^2}\right)$, i.e. $\mathbb{V}\left[\tau_{\alpha}\right] = \mathbb{V}\left[\bar{\tau}_{\alpha}\right]$!

 A natural question is whether higher moments/cumulants are also well approximated by the inverse Gaussian distribution.
-Intuitively, this should not be the case since the Gaussian distribution used in this approximation only matches the first two moments of $\xi$, which is confirmed by the empirical analysis performed in the second post.
+Intuitively, this should not be the case since the Gaussian distribution used in this approximation only matches the first two moments of $\xi$, which is also suggested by the empirical analysis performed in the second post.
 We confirm this by an explicit calculation of the third cumulant of $\tau\_{\alpha}$.

 Indeed, on the one hand, the third cumulant of the inverse Gaussian distribution is given by
 $$
 \bar{\kappa}\_3 = \mathbb{E}\left[\left(\bar{\tau}\_{\alpha}-\frac{\alpha}{\mu}\right)^3\right] = \frac{3\sigma^4\alpha}{\mu^5}\\,.
-$$.
+$$
 On the other hand, yet another application of the inverse function rule shows that
 $$
 \left(\psi^{-1}\right)^{(3)}\left(\beta\right) = \frac{3\psi'(\lambda)^2\psi''(\lambda)^2 - \psi'(\lambda)^3\psi^{(3)}(\lambda)}{\psi'(\lambda)^7}\\,,